kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 Note that the `-a` option preserves aspect ratio, and the $x$ and $y$ resolutions have to be specified separately using `-d` and `-p` respectively.
 Though more verbose, it also offers options to shear or zoom the image and is more versatile.

-All of `inkscape`, `cairosvg`, and `rsvg-convert` produce PNG files of the same size and visual quality, as is apparent from +@fig:inkscapeSVGtoPNG, +@fig:cairosvgSVGtoPNG, and +@fig:rsvg-convertSVGtoPNG.
+All of `inkscape`, `cairosvg`, and `rsvg-convert` produce PNG files of the same size and visual quality, as is apparent from Figures !@fig:inkscapeSVGtoPNG, !@fig:cairosvgSVGtoPNG, and !@fig:rsvg-convertSVGtoPNG.

 ![PNG at 600 dpi of `text-only` from SVG using `rsvg-convert`.]({attach}images/text-only-600-dpi-rsvg-convert.png){#fig:rsvg-convertSVGtoPNG width=80%}

-Images like `animals` are best displayed as JPEGs.
-There is no obvious need to convert such images from JPEG to SVG and back again, simply to view how the quality changed during the roundtrip.
+Non-textual, scanned mages like `animals` are best displayed as JPEGs, given their compact file sizes in that format.
+There is no obvious need to convert such images from JPEG to SVG and back again, simply to view how the quality and file size changed during the roundtrip.
 Accordingly, we will not consider the `animals` image here.

 ## Vector to vector

-Th last of the four types of format conversions is when both input and output files are in vector formats.
+We have now reached the _last_ of the four types of format conversion when both input and output files are in vector formats. \emojifont :sweat_smile: :relieved: \normalfont

 There are principally two cases here:

 a.
 PDF to SVG; and
 a.
 SVG to PDF.

-The `cairo` and `poppler` libraries and their utilities are our "go to" resource if the source image is PDF. `cairosvg` and `rsvg-convert` are our resource when the source image is an SVG.
-The `Inkscape` GUI-based vector graphics editor supports SVG as its native format and allows export of the generated SVG graphics both as PDF and as PNG.
+The `cairo` and `poppler` libraries and their utilities are our "go to" resource if the source image is PDF. `cairosvg` and `rsvg-convert` are our resources when the source image is an SVG.
+Also, the `Inkscape` GUI-based vector graphics editor supports SVG as its native format, and allows export of the generated SVG graphics both as PDF and as PNG.

 ### PDF to SVG with the `animals` image

-When PDF is the source format, the `poppler` standalone utilities `pdftocairo` and `pdftoppm` are the preferred tools.
+When PDF is the source format, the `poppler` standalone utilities `pdftocairo` and `pdftoppm` are the tools of choice.

 We have [already generated][Raster to PDF with `convert` for `animals`] [`animals-IM.pdf`]({attach}images/animals-IM.pdf).
 Let us now convert it SVG and view it.